By Michael Redding, CTO Quantropi

 In some traditional computing systems, people’s interactions with their devices, including their keystrokes, mouse movements, and network interactions are used as the raw input needed to create strong entropy.
 This unpredictable data is transformed into random numbers to be used in cryptographic functions.

 However, the advent of cloud computing and other technological advancements such as the Internet of Things (IoT) has changed this paradigm.
-That’s because the level of interaction that people have with these devices and systems is limited (if any) so there is insufficient supply of unpredictable behavior to leverage as a raw randomness source.
+That’s because the level of interaction that people have with these devices and systems is limited (if any) so there is insufficient supply of unpredictable behaviour to leverage as a raw randomness source.
 The alternative is to use the randomness functions available in the machine operating system or application programming language, but these machine generated data sets have been shown to have entropy below desired levels.
 This makes it a significant challenge to provide a sufficiently robust source of entropy to meet cryptographic needs.

 As a result, we need to find new sources that can create the volumes of quality random data we need to bolster our security defenses for cloud computing environments, IoT devices, and other embedded systems.